 American Promise Latest Accomplishments

-American Promise is a cross-partisan organization bound by a singular mission: ending the crisis of money in politics by ratifying the For Our Freedom Amendment.
-Our constitutional solution would allow state and federal lawmakers to decide whether and how to regulate campaign spending, undoing a series of disastrous court rulings that shredded our country’s anti-corruption laws; allowed big donors to spend unlimited sums on elections; and unleashed a flood of dark money into federal, state, and local races.
+American Promise is a cross-partisan organization with a singular mission: solving the crisis of money in politics by ratifying the For Our Freedom Amendment.
+This amendment restores the authority of state and federal lawmakers to decide whether and how to regulate campaign spending — undoing a series of disastrous Supreme Court rulings that shredded our country’s anti-corruption laws, and putting voters back at the center of our elections.

 We’re taking our message to the Supreme Court.